Information collection and use

 Statistical information such as URL (webpage address), type of browser and IP address of site visitors is automatically monitored.
 This information is collected to analyse trends, track user movement and use, gather broad demographic information and administer the site.
 This monitoring does not include personally identifying information.

-Electronic data and networks controlled by the council are protected both by technical means such as firewalls and anti-virus protection, and by administrative arrangements to prevent unauthorised disclosure and ensure confidentiality.
+Electronic data and networks controlled by the council are protected by technical means such as firewalls and anti-virus protection.
+They are also protected by administrative arrangements to prevent unauthorised disclosure and ensure confidentiality.
 In addition, any debit or credit card details that you might supply us for any payments are not retained by the council, and are not accessible by any council employee.

 Access to your personal information

 You have the right to request a copy of the personal information the council holds about you and to have any inaccuracies corrected.
-For further information visit the Data protection section of the site.
+For further information visit General Data Protection Regulation (GDPR).

 Notification of changes